iPieter/DTAI-Stories/content/post/wannes/anomaly_detection/index.md

 ### Semi-supervised learning

+Sometimes there is some information available.
+For example, some labels might be known or the user can answer a few question.
-In this paper, we propose a novel constrained-clustering-based approach for anomaly detection that works in both an unsupervised and semi-supervised setting.
+An approach used in our research is a constrained-clustering-based approach for anomaly detection that works in both an unsupervised and semi-supervised setting.
 Starting from an unlabeled data set, the approach is able to gradually incorporate expert-provided feedback to improve its performance.
-We evaluated our approach on real-world water monitoring time series data from supermarkets in collaboration with Colruyt Group, one of Belgiums largest retail companies.
-Empirically, we found that our approach outperforms the current detection system as well as several other baselines.
-Our system is currently deployed and used by the company to analyze water usage for 20 stores on a daily basis.

 ![another image](featured.png)